 Do you have an Enduring Power of Guardianship?

 An Enduring Power of Guardianship will allow your nominated person to make medical decisions on your behalf if you are unable to.
-Instances where this may be necessary is if you are comatose and loss of mental capacity.
+Instances, where this may be necessary, is if you are comatose and lost of mental capacity.

 Do you require an Advance Health Directive?